-- The Contender movie (2000) review: Screenwriter-director Rod Lurie has said that his all-time favorite motion picture is Alan J. Pakula’s real-life-based political thriller All the President’s Men (1976).
-Lurie’s own Washington-set drama, however, feels much closer to your average daytime soap than to the Oscar-nominated classic; even so, an outstanding central performance – Joan Allen as the title character – and a script filled with as many intrigues as Oliver Stone’s JFK make The Contender well worth anyone’s time, regardless of political persuasion.
+- The Contender (2000) movie review: An outstanding central performance – Joan Allen as the title character – and a script filled with as many intrigues as JFK make Rod Lurie’s political soap opera well worth one’s time, regardless of political persuasion.

-The Contender movie review: Exceptional Joan Allen in engrossing + populist + absurd political drama
+The Contender movie review: Exceptional Joan Allen in engrossing but populist & utterly absurd political drama

 “Principles only mean anything when we stick by them when they’re inconvenient,” says U.S. Senator Laine Hanson, the titular character played by Joan Allen in screenwriter-director Rod Lurie’s undeniably engrossing, proudly populist, and patently absurd political drama The Contender.